 To avoid acquiring back problems, look for an ergonomic office chair supporting the lower back and promoting good posture.

 Technically, ergonomic chairs have an adjustable seat height, seat depth, and lumbar support.
 It should be very comfortable and should have flexible features to allow office workers to maintain the right posture while on the job.
+Check out here and avail of high-quality school chairs for the lowest price.

 If you want to make your home office comfortable, you might want to read our guide on making your home workspace more ergonomic.